marczak10/NBA-Stats-Inflation/README.md

 The goal of this project is to understand **why** modern NBA statistics are so inflated, **how** the game has evolved, and **what** this means for comparing players across eras.
 This analysis explores:
 - 📈 Statistical inflation trends
+- 🆚 Techniques to normalize data and compare players across different eras
 - ⚡ The impact of pace and offensive efficiency on modern stats
 - 🧩 Changes in game rules and strategies
 - 🌍 The role of globalization in expanding the talent pool